Maidan casualties: Legacy

-Kyiv City Council renamed a part of Instytutska Street into Heavenly Hundred Heroes Avenue on 20 November 2014.
+The Kyiv City Council renamed a part of Instytutska Street into the Alley of Heroes of the Heavenly Hundred on 20 November 2014, effective from 30 January 2015.

 President Poroshenko decreed on 11 February 2015 that 20 February will annually be commemorated as "Day of the Heavenly Hundred Heroes".
 His decree established [an action plan to accomplish] a museum in Kyiv dedicated to Euromaidan.
-On 20 February, it is compulsory for Ukrainian TV channels to display a flaming candle or a similar stylized image, and, at 12:00, a minute of silence must be observed.
+On 20 February, it is compulsory for Ukrainian TV channels to display a flaming candle or a similar stylized image, and, at noon, a minute of silence must be observed.